zhcc-b/DeerTimer/README.md

 ### Citations
 Inspired by the Forest App, with resources used for deer drawings, fire greenscreen effects, and background music from various web sources.

----

-This README provides a comprehensive overview of the Deer Timer project, its inspiration, functionalities, and the technologies used.
-It aligns with the project's focus on aiding students in maintaining focus during study sessions.